 Thanks to BNPL’s wide-ranging benefits, its popularity has skyrocketed in recent years, with no signs of slowing down.
 BNPL app installs doubled during the second half of 2020, and 10% of shoppers report using BNPL on a regular basis.

 BNPL’s growing popularity isn’t a passing trend.
-Read on to discover five reasons why this flexible payment method can benefit your bottom line and future-proof your business.
+Read on to discover five reasons why businesses should implement this flexible payment method to benefit your bottom line and future-proof your business.

 In a trend that began with the Great Recession, the last decade has seen the rise of the credit-averse shopper.
 Millennials, who have now experienced two recessions, a rising cost of living, and crippling student loan debt, are particularly skeptical of credit cards.
 They’re more than twice as likely to not carry a credit card than their older counterparts, and 14% attribute their lack of a credit card to a limited (or no) credit history.